 Welcome to the Intelligent Video Solutions Learning Center.
 Intelligent Video Solutions is a software provider that serves customers within four major markets (corporate, healthcare, higher education and government).
-The purpose of our learning center is to help better education people about video, its uses, current trends and supporting technologies within five primary applications (clinical skills, education & training, interviews, research and simulation).
+The purpose of our learning center is to help better educate people about video, its uses, current trends and supporting technologies within five primary applications (clinical skills, education & training, interviews, research and simulation).
 If you have any comments or are interested in submitting an article please contact us.

 Clinical skills is defined as the capability to perform acceptably those duties directly related to patient care.
 Video often plays are large role in clinical skills development often as a training, observation and/or reflection tool.
 Below are a list of educational resources discussing video within clinical skills applications.